mupfdev/WSODFix/README.md

 ## Status

-The project is currently in a prototype phase.
-The current development state is neither complete nor functional.
+The firmware is virtually complete and works as expected, at least in the simulation.
+A test on real hardware is still pending.

+## Hardware

+tbd.

 ## FBus